 This won’t take long, so pay attention!

 Tender cuts of meat don’t need to be cooked for long, so you’re aiming to cook steak on a hot pan, griddle or braai.
 A hot pan will sear the meat and give you a delicious crust.

 Cooking your steak depends on how rare or well-done you like your meat.
 Try not to cook it above medium, as it will become very dry and lose its juices and tenderness.
 Aim for between 4 and 6 minutes a side, but always watch your meat closely as your heat won’t always be standard, especially if you’re grilling on an open fire.
 Look at the side of the steak to see if the edges are getting nice colour.
 Once flipped, give it a prod with your finger to see if it bounces back.

 Whatever you do, do not cut into the steak to check its doneness – you will release all of the juices and end up with a dry, disappointing piece of meat.
 Stick to cooking times and if you really are unsure, consider investing in a meat thermometer.

 Patience is a virtue – your steak isn’t going anywhere.

 Rest the Meat!

 It also gives the meat time to relax, as the high heat causes the meat to contract.
 Allowing it to rest will be the difference between an ‘okay’ steak and an amazing one.

 Want to learn more about different types of steak?
-Have a look at our Basic Guide to Primal Cuts.
+Check our Basic Guide to Primal Cuts.

 Hungry for more?
 Subscribe to our Newsletter